anurag004-12/medical-rag-chatbot/README.md

 3. Text chunks are converted into vector embeddings.
 4. Embeddings are stored in Pinecone Vector Database.
 5. User queries are converted into embeddings.
-6. Similar document chunks are retrieved using semantic search.
+6. Pinecone retrieves the top relevant document chunks using semantic similarity.
+7. A **CrossEncoder reranker** evaluates the relevance between the user query and retrieved chunks.
+8. The highest-ranked chunks are selected as final context.
-7. Retrieved context is passed to Google Gemini.
+9. Retrieved context is passed to Google Gemini.
-8. Gemini generates a grounded response based on retrieved information.
+10. Gemini generates a grounded response based on the retrieved medical information.

 ---